I enjoy going to the occasional Padres game at Petco Park, despite never having been a big baseball fan.

 I won’t recommend specific seating areas within Petco Park, in significant part because people’s individual price tolerances and view preferences can vary so widely.
 That being said, I will offer the following two insights.

-One regards seating in the sun versus the shade.
 Most Padres games start at night, typically at 7:10 p.m.
-While the sun may not actually technically set until nearly – p.m. during the summer, by 7:10 p.m. it has already gone down below the height of the highrise hotels, condos and buildings of downtown San Diego.
+While the sun may not technically set until nearly 8 p.m. during the summer, by 7:10 p.m., it has already fallen below the height of the highrise hotels, condos, and buildings of downtown San Diego.
 The sun shouldn’t be an issue that influences seating choice for night games.

 For the handful of day games each season (I’ve always enjoyed day games), choosing a seat in direct sunlight for the entire game can really kill the experience for some people, especially for non-fans and kids.

-Secondly, if you really have no idea where to sit, generally speaking, I have repeatedly enjoyed seats directly behind the right field outfield.
+If you really have no idea where to sit, I have repeatedly enjoyed seats directly behind the right-field outfield.
 I’ve sat in this general area many times and recommend this area for casual baseball fans because:

 • As a non-connoisseur of baseball, I find the views/lines of sight enjoyable while also being close to the field, so that you don’t have the feeling of being exiled to the upper deck nosebleed seats where one might watch the game action mostly on the jumbo screen.